 #12 Do I need HOA Permission to Paint my House?

-Homeowners in Mountain Park Ranch need to obtain permission from the HOA to paint their home.
-Additionally, permission is needed even if the homeowner wants to repaint the same color.
+Homeowners in Mountain Park Ranch need to get permission from the HOA to paint their home.
+Additionally, permission is required even if the homeowner wants to repaint the same color.
 However, acceptable paint colors can be viewed at the Dunn Edwards website.
 In addition, colors may change from time to time, so it is best to confirm your desired color is still approved.
 The HOA recommends actually going into a store to view the colors.
-Typically, colors may appear different on different devices, ie phones, IPADS or computers.
+Typically, colors may seem different on different devices, ie phones, IPADS or computers.
 For more information on paint colors and acceptable exterior changes CLICK HERE.

 Map of Mountain Park Ranch